Andreas Dresen

 Andreas Dresen (born 16 August 1963) is a German film director.
 His directing credits include Cloud 9, Summer in Berlin, Grill Point and Night Shapes.
 His film Stopped on Track premiered at the Un Certain Regard section at the 2011 Cannes Film Festival, where it won the Prize of Un Certain Regard.
 Dresen is known for his realistic style, which gives his films a semi-documentary feel.
-He works very teamoriented and heavily uses improvisation.
+He works very team-oriented and heavily uses improvisation.
 In 2013 he was a member of the jury at the 63rd Berlin International Film Festival.